kcartlidge/migratable-go/README.md

 can be separated from the migration name that follows by any non-digit character.
 Leading zeroes are optional.

+There's a set of [example migrations](./cmd/sample-migrations) in the project.

 ## Usage

 - Place your connection string into an environment variable